maxzheng/great-life-guide/techniques-and-tips.md

 ### #3 Prioritization

 [Prioritize](https://www.ctl.life/2018/03/too-many-things-to-do-5-simple-steps-to.html) work based on their value and work on the most valueable things first as time is limited, so you can get the most bang for your time.

 For projects, use **TBD** to enable prioritization to maximize business impact:

 * **Timeline Expectation** from stakeholders so projects are done on time.
 * **Business Value** if the project is completed.
 Work on the highest value over cost ratio first!
 * **Deliverables** for scoping the output to estimate effort and to align with stakeholders.

+For meetings, attend only if you are providing/getting value and there is no way to do the same offline.

 ### #4 Pomodoro